oritonet/Otonano-typing-game/README.en.md

 ## What is this?

-This is a **Japanese typing practice game that includes IME (Kanji conversion) operations**.
+This is a **Japanese typing practice game that includes IME (Kana-to-Kanji conversion) operations**.
 Many typing trainers focus on raw keystroke speed, but real office work requires:

 - reading and composing sentences
 - converting Kana to Kanji with IME
 - selecting candidates and confirming conversion
-- fixing mis-conversions quickly
+- fixing wrong conversions quickly

 This project is designed to practice that full workflow.